plabble/plabble.github.io/transport/put.md

 1. The client sends a PUT message containing the data and optionally containing a slot index
 2. The server checks if the user has permission to modify the bucket.
 If not, error code 3 is sent
-3. If the user has write permissions and specified an index, put data to that slot (overwrite if slot is already in use)
+3. If the user has write permissions, put data to that slot (overwrite if slot is already in use)
-4. If the user has append permissions and specified an index, only put data to that slot if slot is not already filled and is the first following empty slot in the bucket.
-Otherwise, return error 3
+4. If the user has append permissions, only put data to that slot if slot is not already filled and is the first following empty slot in the bucket.
+If not the first following empty slot, return error 3.
+If the slot is already taken, return error 51.
-5. If the user did not specify an index, add the data to the first following empty slot in the bucket.
-If no empty slots are left, send error 51

 ---
-> &larr; Back to [Home](../index.md) - To [Transport](./index.md) - Prev: [CREATE packet](./create.md) - Next: [WIPE packet](./wipe.md) &rarr;
+> &larr; Back to [Home](../index.md) - To [Transport](./index.md) - Prev: [CREATE packet](./create.md) - Next: [APPEND packet](./append.md) &rarr;